laughinginloud/ing-sw-2022-manfredi-martelli-meneghin/README.md

-1. Once you met all the requirements, open a terminal and go to the project target directory (which has to be previously built with maven, see the [compiling](#Compiling) section if you skipped this step, alternatively the already compiled `PSP27-1.0-SNAPSHOT.jar` in the `deliverables\jar` folder can be used).
+1. Once you met all the requirements, open a terminal and go to the project target directory (which has to be previously built with maven, see the [compiling](#Compiling) section if you skipped this step, alternatively the already compiled `PSP27-1.0-SNAPSHOT.jar` in the `deliverables/jar` folder can be used).
 2. Once there, execute this command:
 ```shell
 java -jar PSP27-1.0-SNAPSHOT.jar